MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/tasks/receive-items-purchase-order-item-requirement.md

 # required metadata

 title: Receive items on purchase order from item requirement
-description: This topic explains how to receive items on a purchase order from an item requirement.
+description: This article explains how to receive items on a purchase order from an item requirement.
 author: Yowelle
 ms.date: 08/06/2019
 ms.topic: business-process